joliva/XChatterPi/README.md

 A few years ago, Steve Bjork from Haunt Hackers combined dedicated hardware with a propeller microcontroller to increase the number of levels to almost 256 and also to filter out low and high frequencies that don&#39;t tend to result in jaw movement for spoken sound.
 The result is the [Wee Little Talker](http://www.haunthackers.com/weelittletalker/index.shtml).
 This commercial board also has an onboard mp3 player, can be triggered externally, control LED &#39;eyes,&quot; and adds a wide array of features including a voice feedback menu system.

 It occurred to me that with current single board computer capabilities and powerful software libraries, it should be possible to incorporate most of the best features of all of these into a single, software-based system running on a Raspberry Pi.
 The result is XChatterPi.
-XChatterPi was developed from scratch using the Python language, but ideas for capabilities and features were freely borrowed from previous audio servo controller projects.
+XChatterPi was based on ChatterPi (https://github.com/ViennaMike/ChatterPi) and developed using the Python language, but ideas for capabilities and features were freely borrowed from previous audio servo controller projects.

 # Features
 XChatterPi includes the following features